stupidsing/suite/README.md

 ### What is suite?

-Library with all sorts of tools or useful code pieces.
+Library with all sorts of useful code pieces for myself.
 In particular it has a logic interpreter and a functional code compiler.

+### Any pre-requisite?

+- Linux, unix, or cygwin
+- JDK 1.8
+- Apache Maven
+- rlwrap if you want to use the interactive prompt conveniently

 ### How to build and set up the project?